 Action 25.A.1.a.
 Continue to investigate and where feasible, implement the use of zones of benefit, assessment districts, mitigation fees, sales tax initiatives, grants funding and other financing alternatives for new roadway construction.

-Action 25.A.3.a.
-Use the development review process to ensure that new connections with SR 158 provide adequate sight distance.

 Action 25.A.1.b.
 Coordinate with the Local Transportation Commission and June Lake Citizens Advisory Committee in the planning of, and funding for, June Lake circulation improvements.

 Action 25.A.1.c.
 Provide a roadside recreation facility, including parking areas, restrooms, and interpretive facilities adjacent to the June Lake Ball Field.
 Continue to seek funding alternatives for the facility's development.